NiGuangOwO/Triggernometry/readme.md

   - `n+:${_this}` `n-:${_this}` `s+:${_this}` `s-:${_this}` correspond to the previous four sorting actions.
   - Sorting by `n-:${_idx}` reverses the list.
   - Sorting the list `[11, 12, 13, 21, 22, 23, 31, 32, 33]` with the expression `n-:${f:substring(0):${_this}}, n+:${_idx}%3` produces `[33, 31, 32, 23, 21, 22, 13, 11, 12]`.

+### Unset all types of variables matching the regex (in the scalar variable tabpage)
+- This will unset the scalar, list, table, dictionary variables in one step.
+- The persistant option is still respected: unsetting the session vars would not affect persistent vars.
+- Useful when initiating a raid phase.

+### Copy the Value of the Variable/Expression to the Clipboard (in the Scalar Variable Tabpage)
+- If the variable name is provided, its value will be copied directly to the clipboard without any parsing.
+- If only an expression is provided, it will be interpreted as a string expression and then copied to the clipboard.
+- Note: In practice, this doesn't necessarily involve scalar variables.
+To set a scalar variable to the clipboard, you can simply input `${var:name}` in the expression (unless your clipboard contains `${...}` expressions).
+I have organized it this way just to logically group this clipboard operation under the scalar variable category, avoiding the creation of a separate tabpage which could further slow down the action form loading.

 ### Introduced the folder action "Cancel All Actions of Triggers Within Folder"
 - Related issue: [#48](https://github.com/paissaheavyindustries/Triggernometry/issues/48)